The Path to High Performing SQL Queries

 Conclusion

 At a first glance, query performance might not seem a necessary issue to cope with but once a certain data volume is transcended, this topic will become more and more important.
 This article provides a small repertoire of possible optimization solutions which eventually can be adopted to its individual use case.
 Nonetheless, it has to be said that I only touched the surface of database science.
 Considering all the numerous different database management systems somehow operate differently than others, it would hardly be possible to write down a master solution for high performing SQL queries.
-Anyways, you now know about some basic tools to tune your SQL statments in order to decrease waiting times.
+Anyways, you now know about some basic tools to tune your SQL statements in order to decrease waiting times.